 10. Build-A-Face Snack

-You can even bring your human body theme into your daily snack time routine by making these edible faces on tortillas or rice cakes!
-Let students create silly faces and self-portraits or make facial expressions that represent certain emotions before enjoying their special snack.
+Incorporate your body parts unit into your daily snack time routine by making these edible faces on tortillas or rice cakes!
+Let your learners create silly faces and self-portraits or make facial expressions that represent certain emotions before enjoying their special snack.

 Learn More: Learn Play Imagine